kane9530/scRNAseq_teaching/README.md

 - Sharing practical advice on dealing with issues that you may encounter in your own analyses.
 - Providing you with code as starting material to tinker with.

-## Description:
+## Description
 We will be studying the scRNA-seq dataset of 18hpf zebrafish embryos, with a focus on examining the gene expression states of the tailbud Neuromesodermal progenitors.

-Additioanlly we will be taking a closer look at some key techniques, highlighting important details to keep in mind both when implementing and evaluating single-cell anaylsis.
+Additionally, we will be taking a closer look at some key techniques, highlighting important details to keep in mind both when implementing and evaluating single-cell anaylsis.

 We hope that this will provide a good starting point for getting to grips with this fast-moving field, and encourage you to contact us for further disucssion or advice if needed.